kanishkakat/CleaningData/README.md

 --------------
 RunAnalysis()
 --------------
--Input Parameter 	: None.
+Input Parameter 	: None.

--Output Parameter 	: None.
+Output Parameter 	: None.

 Algorithm:

 Invoke the function MergeData for test and train data sets.

 Merge the data sets returned by MergeData function.

 Invoke the function FilterData to filter the columns on basis of mean and standard deviation.

 Add descriptive label for activity using the function ActivityName.

 Invoke CleanLabels to make the column names more readible and descriptive.

 Invoke function AverageActivity to get the averages on basis of activity and subject for each readings.

 Write the finally created data set to a text file called Tidy_Data.txt.

 ------------
 MergeData()